Do you experience loneliness? Do you feel isolated, sad, alone? Are you longing for a sense of connection and companionship?

 You may feel this way due to life circumstances, such as a major personal loss of. a loved one, or, this can be a lifetime pattern.

 Either way, our emotional healing retreats may be helpful for you.

 If you have had a recent painful personal loss you may want to go to go directly to our Grief and Loss Retreat Page.

 We all experience loneliness at times.
-But if you are stuck in it, it may be time to do your personal work to emerge from it.
+But if you are stuck in it, it may be time to do personal work to help you overcome it.

-Surprisingly healing loneliness is (at least at first) less a process of connecting with others than it is a process of reconnecting with lost parts of ourselves…parts we abandoned in childhood.
+Surprisingly, healing loneliness can be less a process of connecting with others than a process of reconnecting with lost parts of ourselves…parts we abandoned even as far back as childhood.

 It may be time to reclaim your full self.